determined-ai/determined/docs/integrations/ide/vscode.rst

  Addendum for Windows Users
 ############################

 #.
-VSCode uses CMD to run its ssh command under the hood, so we have to modify a few things in this
+On Windows, VSCode uses CMD to run its ssh command under the hood, so we have to modify a few
-   config file.
+   things in this config file.
 First, prepend the proxy command to use WSL.
 In a CMD shell, type `where wsl` and prepend the result to the ProxyCommand entry in your config file.
 This should lead to a ProxyCommand that looks like this:

    .. code::